hashicorp/terraform-aws-vault/modules/run-vault/README.md

 ### Consul encryption

-Since this Vault Blueprint uses Consul as a high availability storage backend, you may want to enable encryption for Consul too.
+Since this Vault Module uses Consul as a high availability storage backend, you may want to enable encryption for Consul too.
 Note that Vault encrypts any data *before* sending it to a storage backend, so this isn't strictly necessary, but may be a good extra layer of security.

 By default, the Vault server nodes communicate with a local Consul agent running on the same server over (unencrypted) HTTP.
 However, you can configure those agents to talk to the Consul servers using TLS.
-Check out the [official Consul encryption docs](https://www.consul.io/docs/agent/encryption.html) and the Consul AWS Blueprint [How do you handle encryption docs](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/run-consul#how-do-you-handle-encryption) for more info.
+Check out the [official Consul encryption docs](https://www.consul.io/docs/agent/encryption.html) and the Consul AWS Module [How do you handle encryption docs](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/run-consul#how-do-you-handle-encryption) for more info.